 Make an appointment with your child’s doctor if:

-the lymph nodes continue to grow over many weeks
+- the lymph nodes continue to grow or do not shrink to normal size over a few weeks

-your child is bleeding excessively from the nose or mouth
+- your child is bleeding much more than they should from the nose or mouth

-Swelling due to viral infections, like the common cold, will disappear on its own.
+- Swelling due to viral infections, such as the common cold, will disappear on its own.

-Swelling due to bacterial infections, like strep throat, will disappear with antibiotics.
+- Swelling due to bacterial infections, such as strep throat, will disappear with antibiotics.

-Give your child acetaminophen or ibuprofen to treat pain or fever over 39°C (102°F).
+- Give your child acetaminophen or ibuprofen to treat pain or fever.